anagtode27/osuinfo/README.md

 # osu!Info

-## Website that displays information about the rhythm game, osu!, using their osu!api-v1.
+Website that displays information about the rhythm game osu!, using their osu!api-v1.

 ### Installation:

+Prerequisites:

+- Node.js (and npm)

 1) From any directory, clone the repository and move into it.